 Since 2002, each year Double Edge presents an annual site-specific Summer Spectacle at our Farm Center in Ashfield, Massachusetts.
 The performance runs July through August.
 For almost two decades, DE Spectacles have been sold out with more than 3,000 individuals attending each summer.
 With 30% of ticket buyers attending from more than 50 miles outside our small home town of Ashfield, these works provide a vital customer base and economic boost to our neighboring businesses and farms.
 These events are site-specific and move throughout the grounds of the Farm Center, incorporating myth and folktale with daring circus arts.
-In recent years, we have run each new work over two summers to meet the overwhelming demand.
-Most recently, Shahrazad, A Tale of Love & Magic (2013 / 2014), Once a Blue Moon (Cada Luna Azul) (2015 / 2016), We The People (2017 / 2018), and I Am the Baron (2019) played to sold-out runs, enthusiastic audiences, and glowing reviews.
+In recent years, we have run the Spectacles over two summers to meet the overwhelming demand.
 In 2020 and 2021, DE created two live audience performances for the times of social isolation during Covid-19, called 6 Feet Apart, All Together and Memories and Dreams.
+In 2022, we celebrated our 40th anniversary season with the world premiere of The Hidden Territories of the Bacchae.